 - Nifilhema in Lusternia.
 It's a package deal of Combat Aestheticist, Torture Technician, Combat Sadomasochist and Mad Artist: she spends most of her time devising tortures as unnecessarily intricate and harrowing as possible, for the sheer artistry of it.
 Her followers are much the same way, killing their enemies with as much style and finesse as possible.

-- Minbari in Babylon 5 are this.
+- The Minbari are this.
 They have elaborate rituals around combat as around everything else, and their warships are the most pretty.

 - Londo Mollari is an intrigue aestheticist.
 For instance he goes out of his way to assassinate Emperor Cartagia with a jeweled hyperdermic needle.
 He appears not to be alone about this: Apparently Centauri have as loving a care for their poisons as humans have for swords.